nokia/RED/docs/help/user_guide/launching/debug/robot_python_debug.md

 It is also possible to set the address and port on which PyDev will communicate with the module.

+Warning

+    If the libraries you are going to debug use `Gevent` library then please select **Gevent compatible** checkbox.
+This will add `GEVENT_SUPPORT` environment variable set to `True`.
+It is required for `pydevd` in order to be able to debug such libraries.
+Without this the debugger sessions may hang.

 #### Created launch configuration

 After clicking **Finish** RED will install or export `redpydevd` runner (if